Testing of quantum nonlocal correlations under constrained free will and imperfect detectors: Quantifying measurement dependence

 Eq.~\eqref{eq:B3} implies that Alice and Bob has complete freedom in choosing the measurement settings $x$ and $y$ respectively.
 If $x\in U\equiv\{x_1,x_2\}$ and $y\in V\equiv\{y_1,y_2\}$, measurement dependence implies $p(\lambda|x_1,y_1) \neq p(\lambda|x_2,y_2)$.
 Distinguishability between $p(\lambda|x_1,y_1)$ and $p(\lambda|x_2,y_2)$ can be quantified using a distance measure defined in~\cite{hall2010local},

 We can express the probability to successfully distinguish $p(\lambda|x_1,y_1)$ and $p(\lambda|x_2,y_2)$ based on the knowledge of $\lambda$ as

-When $M = 0$, we have $F = \frac{1}{2}$.
-This implies that the probability to distinguish the pairs of measurement settings is $\frac{1}{2}$, and the hidden variable does not have any information about the measurement settings.
-This is consistent with maximum free will that Alice and Bob has while choosing the measurement settings.
-For $M = 2$, we have $F = 1$.
-This implies that the probability to distinguish the pairs of measurement settings is upper bounded by $1$, and the hidden variable has complete information about the measurement settings.
-The local degrees of measurement dependence for Alice and Bob as introduced in~\cite{hall2010local} is given by \begin{widetext}
+When $M = 0$, we have $F = \frac{1}{2}$, which suggests that no additional information about the hidden variable $\lambda$ can be obtained from knowing the choice of measurement settings.

+This observation is consistent with maximum free will that Alice and Bob has while choosing the measurement settings.
+Whereas for $M = 2$, we have $F = 1$, which suggests that the complete information about the hidden variable $\lambda$ can be obtained from knowing the choice of the measurement settings.
+This observation is consistent with no free will for Alice and Bob while choosing the measurement settings.